LayOneA/Pricing-Algorithm-for-ISP/README.md

    Highlights the critical need for balanced pricing strategies

 ## Frontend Execution
 To modify simulation parameters: You need adjust yaml files in the config directory files.
-Alternatively, use our ​visual frontend​ for simplified parameter tuning (see below)
+Alternatively, use our ​visual frontend​ for simplified parameter tuning (see below).

 Navigate to the `src` directory and launch the dashboard:
 ```bash